ADGEfficiency/adgefficiency.github.io/_posts/2017-01-26-renewables-confusion-renewable-versus-clean.md

 ---

-This post takes a look at how wind and solar perform in two important environmental dimensions - renewable and clean.
+This post looks at how wind and solar perform in two important environmental dimensions - renewable and clean.

-## Renewable versus clean
+## renewable versus clean

-Renewable and clean can have different meanings - here I define:
+Lets start with some definitions
 - renewable = not depleting a natural resource
-- clean = not contributing to negative environmental effects such as climate change, poisoning of rivers or loss of biodiversity.
+- clean = not contributing to negative environmental effects such as climate change, poisoning of rivers or loss of biodiversity

 There’s a third dimension we could look at here – sustainability.
 Sustainability is meeting the needs of the today without compromising the ability of future generations to meet their own needs.